MaRiBlou/Maritime-Optimization/README.md

    git clone https://github.com/MaRiBlou/Maritime-Optimization.git
    cd Maritime-Optimization

-Install the required dependencies:
+2. Install the required dependencies:
 It is recommended to use a virtual environment.
 Install the packages listed in the requirements.txt file:

-``bash
+Bash
 pip install -r requirements.txt

-Execute the code:
+3. Execute the code:
 The source code is provided as a comprehensively commented Jupyter Notebook.
 Launch Jupyter and open the main notebook:

-``bash
+Bash
 jupyter notebook notebooks/JIT_Arrival_and_Fuel_Consumption_for_Ships.ipynb

 ## Data Engineering Pipeline